 Once the part arrived, I discovered that when the old latch broke, it warped the hole for one of the screws.
 In order to fix, I applied some JB Weld, waited for it to dry, then drilled and tapped the hole for a new screw.
 Fortunately, everything is holding tight and we can now lock our door again!

-The new aft blocks we’ve been using for our spinnaker/screecher sheets as well as our outboard jib lead and our preventer, have been great, but I’ve noticed that they’ve been scratching up our fiberglass a bit.
-In order to provide a bit of protection, I added some stainless rubbing strakes.
-It’s pretty simple to install, just drill out the hole, use a countersink bit, add a little 4000 and screw the plates in.
+The new aft blocks we’ve been using for our spinnaker/screecher sheets, as well as our outboard jib lead and our preventer, have been great, but I’ve noticed that they’ve been scratching up our fiberglass a bit.
+In order to provide protection, I added some stainless rub strakes.
+It’s pretty simple to install; just drill out the hole, use a countersink bit, add a little 3M 4000 sealant and screw the plates in.

 Once again, Eddie came through for us.
 He opened up the crack, dried it out, and then laid down fresh fiberglass and gelcoat before applying some bottom paint.
 You can’t even tell there was work done.

-Granted, water entering in any part of the boat makes me nervous, so we’re looking at doing another haulout in Grenada just to double check and make sure the keel stays dry and perhaps add some underwater lights, which was the one project we didn’t get done that we had wanted to.
+Granted, water entering in any part of the boat makes me nervous, so we’re looking at doing another haulout in Grenada just to double-check and make sure the keel stays dry and perhaps add some underwater lights, which was the one project we didn’t get done from our list.

 So all in all, a very productive few days in the yard, but I am quite glad to be back living in the water and not 12 feet up in the air!